Grumman F4F Wildcat: Pacific

 It is indeed surprising that any of our pilots returned alive.
 Any success our fighter pilots may have had against the Japanese Zero fighter is not due to the performance of the airplane we fly but is the result of the comparatively poor marksmanship of the Japanese, stupid mistakes made by a few of their pilots and superior marksmanship and team work of some of our pilots.
 The F4F airplane is pitifully inferior in climb, maneuverability and speed.

-— James "Jimmy" Thach, Midway action report.
+— John "Jimmy" Thach, Midway action report.

-Four U.S. Marine Corps Wildcats played a prominent role in the defense of Wake Island in December 1941.
-USN and USMC Wildcats formed the fleet's primary air defense during the Battle of Coral Sea and the Battle of Midway and land-based Wildcats played a major role during the Guadalcanal campaign of 1942–43.
-It was not until 1943 that more advanced naval fighters capable of taking on the Zero on more even terms, the Grumman F6F Hellcat and Vought F4U Corsair, reached the South Pacific theater.
+Nonetheless, it was not until 1943 that more advanced naval fighters capable of taking on the Zero on more even terms, the Grumman F6F Hellcat and Vought F4U Corsair, reached the South Pacific theater.